LLNL/MacPatch/README.md

     # Browse to (by default) `localhost:4000` in a web browser

+For more information, check out the full documentation at: http://jekyllrb.com/

 ## Release

 This Jekyll theme is released under the MIT License.
 For more details see the